Skip to main content

 • Help with medication management

-Outpatient mental health care can include individual therapy, psychodynamic therapy treatment, group therapy, medication management, case management, and newer treatments like TMS treatment and Spravato.
+Outpatient programs can include individual therapy, psychodynamic therapy treatment, group therapy, medication management, case management, and newer treatments like TMS treatment and Spravato.
 Outpatient mental health care can help patients recover from mental illness and improve their quality of life.

 What is Inpatient Mental Health?

-Inpatient mental health care is a type of treatment in which people with mental health conditions are hospitalized and treated in a facility.
-Inpatient mental health care is best suited for people with severe mental health conditions, those who pose a danger to themselves or others, or those who need around-the-clock monitoring and care.
-Inpatient mental health care can provide many benefits, including:
+Inpatient mental health care is a type of treatment in which people with mental health conditions are hospitalized in a treatment facility.
+Inpatient mental health care is best suited for people with a severe mental health condition, those who pose a danger to themselves or others, or those who need around-the-clock monitoring and care.
+Inpatient treatment programs can provide many benefits, including:

 • 24/7 care, monitoring, and support